Group of volunteers posing for a selfie

 Bank of America provided funding to five DivInc alumni.
 One of them, Adrianna Cantu, participated in the organization’s first accelerator in 2016 for her company, Revealix, which creates digital tools for the early detection of diabetes complications that can lead to amputation.
 “DivInc has been an instrumental part of my journey as a founder,” she notes in the video.

 Support of DivInc is another demonstration of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
-From funding entrepreneurs and expanding home ownership to offering professional skills training and healthcare access, the bank continues to partner with innovative leaders to help communities find and implement solutions to society’s biggest challenges.
+From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.

 Explore more